OpenMRBenelux/openmrb2021-hackathon/README.md

 <!-- /TOC -->

-# OpenMR Benelux 2020 Hackathon
+# OpenMR 2021 Hackathon

 ![OpenMRB logo](img/banner.png)

-This repository hosts the hackathon projects and communication related to the HackTrack of [OpenMR Benelux 2020](https://openmrbenelux.github.io/page-openmrb-2020/).
-Visit our website if you want to learn more about OpenMR Benelux, or register now if you want to join!
+This repository hosts the hackathon projects and communication related to the HackTrack of [OpenMR 2021](https://openmrbenelux.github.io/).
+Visit our website if you want to learn more about OpenMR, or register now if you want to join!

-In order to take part in the HackTrack, you will first have to register for the event.
-After that, you can suggest a project to lead at OpenMR Benelux 2020, or join a project that has already been suggested.
+In order to take part in the **HackTrack**, you will first have to register for the event.
+After that, you can either suggest a project to lead at OpenMR 2021, or join a project that has already been suggested.

 At the beginning of our event, all project leaders will briefly describe their project to recruit team members.
-If you are interested in a certain project, you can approach these project leaders afterwards and express your interest in participating.
+If you are interested in a certain project, you can approach the project leaders afterwards and express your interest in participating.
-At the end of the openMR event, there will be wrap up of each project with a short presentation to inform attendees about the project progress and future tasks to be done.
+At the end of the OpenMR event, there will be wrap up of each project with a short presentation to inform attendees about the project progress and future tasks to be done.

 ## What is a hackathon?